 The Ontario Knife Company RAT II is a basic, mid-priced, solidly-performing knife.
-Let us first make some notes on branding and such.
+Let us first make some notes on branding.
 "Ontario Knife Company" is often abbreviated, even by the company itself, as "OKC."
 The "RAT" reference is an abbreviation also.
-OKC brands this in conjunction with "Randall's Adventure Training".
-Randall's Adventure Training is a survival school in Alabama.
+OKC brands this in conjunction with Randall's Adventure Training, a survival school in Alabama.
 The RAT II is a scaled-down version of the original folding OKC RAT.
-There are many other OKC RAT knives.
-The RAT II, as tested here, is what we have found is best for day-to-day use and human-powered outdoor use.
+There are many other OKC RAT knives, but the RAT II is what we have found is best for day-to-day use and human-powered outdoor use.

 Blade and Edge Integrity

 On our scale the knife weighs 2.8 ounces and, when folded up, measures 4.0 x 0.4 inches.
 This is fairly typical for a day-to-day pocket knife.
 You can cut that weight nearly in half, for human-powered adventures, with a different choice.
-Lighter options compromise on sturdiness or cost, as compared to the RAT II.
+Lighter options compromise on sturdiness or cost compared to the RAT II.

 Aside from the above-noted blade surface staining, we had no issues with the construction of the OKC RAT II.
 We are glad to see the completely open frame design.
 The RAT II is easy to clean when necessary.
 We like that all the fasteners are bolts instead of rivets.
 Theoretically, this knife is user-serviceable.
 Note, though, that disassembling, servicing, and reassembling small, mechanical equipment like a pocket knife is more complicated than it might first appear.

 There are no other features on the Ontario Knife Company RAT II.
 Few general-purpose pocket knives have other features.
-That's ok.

-The Ontario Knife Company RAT II is as basic as modern pocket knives get.
-This is good.
-Basic is reliable and proven.
-Our testing backs this up.
-We have a few minor complaints, but can recommend this product, especially if you find a discounted price on it.
+The Ontario Knife Company RAT II is as basic as modern pocket knives come.
+This is good; basic is reliable, and proven.
+But for the design and construction quality, the price is a bit high.
+If you find a deal on this OKC knife, you could readily consider it a valuable item.
+We have a few minor complaints, but we can recommend this product, especially if you find it at a discounted price.

 — Jediah Porter